The Marriage of Lord Ganesh

 3. From the age of 60, a person, when making decisions, does not use one hemisphere at the same time, like young people, but both.

-*4. Conclusion: if a person leads a healthy lifestyle, moves, has viable physical activity and is fully mentally active, intellectual abilities do NOT decrease with age, they simply GROW, reaching a peak at the age of 80-90 years.*
+Conclusion: If a person leads a healthy lifestyle, moves, has viable physical activity and is fully mentally active, intellectual abilities do NOT decrease with age, they simply GROW, reaching a peak at the age of 80-90 years.

 So do not be afraid of old age.
 Strive to develop intellectually.
 Learn new crafts, make music, learn to play musical instruments, paint pictures!
 Take an interest in life, meet and communicate with friends, plan for the future, travel as best you can.
 Do not forget to go to shops, shows.
 Don't shut up alone, it's destructive to anyone.
 Live with the thought: all good things are still ahead of me!